lsac/nifi-jms-jndi/NiFi/README.md

 NiFi keeps all the GUI widget configurations in a file '~/nifi-1.1.2/conf/flow.xml.gz/flow.xml'.
 NiFi's 2 built-in JMS processors are bundled together and can share the same JMS connection factory provider.

+## Provider Sharing View
 ![Provider Sharing](/resources/providerSetting.png)

-The JNDI connection factory properties is configured as:
+## The JNDI connection factory properties is configured as:

 ![Provider properties](/resources/providerProp.png)